aspose-cells/Aspose.Cells-Products/cells/en/php-java/conversion/xls-to-et/_index.md

 ---
 title: PHP XLS to ET - XLS to ET Converter
 description: Aspose Excel.
-Convert XLS to ET quickly and easily with Aspose.Cells.
-PHP XLS to ET.
-PHP Save XLS to ET.
-Save XLS as ET using PHP.
+This comprehensive solution provides PHP developers with a fully integrated approach to convert XLS to ET format, enabling seamless saving of XLS data into ET format using the Aspose.Cells library, all through efficient and customizable PHP code.
-keywords: [Aspose Excel., PHP Aspose.Cells., Convert XLS to ET in PHP., Save XLS to ET using PHP., PHP XLS to ET saveformat., XLS to ET Converter., PHP Save XLS as ET]
+keywords: [Aspose Excel., PHP Aspose.Cells., Smart XLS files to ET Converter for PHP., Convert XLS to ET in PHP., XLS files to ET Conversion in PHP., Leverage intelligent data processing to automatically parse and save XLS into ET format with high fidelity and code efficiency]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}